feral-dot-io/protoc-gen-elmer/README.md

 - lazy handling on recursive structures?
 - elm_package= in comments?
 - add Makefile to examples/e2e
-- move runElmTest into *_test.go
+-
-- review name collisions
+- review name collisions.
+Move all of our fns to a prefix?
 - codegen gives warnings on some code:
     - gen_codec: messages with one field while the rest are optional generates a warning "consider using cons instead"
     - gen_twirp: has unused imports